Saturday, September 13, 2014, 7:30 pm: Hallelujah-ing with Handel. St James Anglican Church, 2668 Joseph Howe Drive, Halifax.

-One of our most popular events last year, this is a welcoming get- together for early music lovers both new and returning, as we sing and play through Purcell’s delightful birthday ode for Queen Mary, Welcome to all the pleasures.”
+One of our most popular annual events, this is a welcoming get-together for early music lovers both new and returning, as we sing and play through Zadok the Priest and other gorgeous Handel choruses.
 All instrumentalists and singers are welcome!
 Led by conductor, violinist and singer, Eszter Horvath.

-Our annual reading of Charpentier's Christmas Mass based on French carols has become a beloved EMSNS holiday tradition.
-All singers and instrumentalists welcome.
+Our annual reading of Charpentier’s Christmas Mass has become an EMSNS holiday tradition.
+We’ll also have a chance to sing through the ancient French carols underlying this beloved work.
+All singers and instrumentalists welcome (note earlier start time).

 The always-popular Mid-Winter Tune-Up, a chance for groups and individuals to showcase the short pieces (up to 8 minutes) they have been working on.
 Share your music, or come and listen!
 A call for participation will be circulated in December.

-Our closing wine-and-cheese in Sally’s airy studio was a big hit last year!
-Featuring entertainment by talented local early music performers and, as always, a very short Annual General Meeting.
+Our end-of-season get-together in the Cathedral’s airy new hall will feature food, drink, entertainment by talented local early music performers and, as always, a very short Annual General Meeting.